martunia887/test198/docs/guides/00-contributing.md

 ## Inter-team contribution model

-Like the open source model, the inter-team contribution model is kept as light as possible and is designed for compatibility with it so that, at worst, we can fallback to the open source model as teams in other timezones may not be able to meet as easily.
+Like the open source model, the inter-team contribution model is kept as light as possible and is designed for compatibility with it so that, at worst, we can fall back to the open source model as teams in other timezones may not be able to meet as easily.

 The different aspects of the inter-team contribution are the following: